USC-NSL/UbiPose/README.md

 docker build -t ubipose .
 ```

-To run the container and mount ubipose repo to the container.
+To run the container and mount the ubipose repo to the container, run the following command.
 The privileged flag is needed to enable EGL headless rendering.
 ```
 docker run --gpus all --privileged --rm -it -v ${PATH_TO_UBIPOSE}:/ubipose --name ubipose ubipose
 ```

 ### On a Jetson NX
 To install the required environment to run NVIDIA containers on Jetson, please follow the prerequisites at this [link](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/l4t-jetpack).
 ```
 docker build -t ubipose -f Dockerfile.jetson .
 ```

-To run the container and mount ubipose repo to the container.
+To run the container and mount ubipose repo to the container, run the following command.
 Notice the way to enable GPU is slightly different than the desktop version (tested on Jetson NX with JetPack 5.0.2)
 ```
 docker run --runtime nvidia --privileged --rm -it -v ${PATH_TO_UBIPOSE}:/ubipose --name ubipose ubipose
 ```